-“The one-on-one aspect of Lakeland College, compared to what you get at a large university, was invaluable,” she adds.
+“The one-on-one aspect of Lakeland University, compared to what you get at a large university, was invaluable,” she adds.
 “I’m still good friends with my advisor, Greg Smith, eight years later.
 Science is not easy.
 Sometimes, you need that extra help, that little boost.
 At Lakeland, you get that direct access to your professor.
 At a large university, most often you get a teaching assistant or tutor.

 “Professor Smith was a vital component to my education.
 He’s a great friend and he’s very involved in every student’s life.
 He’s very dedicated and bends over backward to help.”